 While the heritage industry primarily produced films in the realist mode, with occasional forays into Gothic romance, 1980s sf also began to delve regularly into the past for its narratives.
 In addition to psychoanalytical or superficial adaptations of Shelley and the Frankenstein inspiration story, several retellings are themselves sf or fantasy, bringing in characters from entirely different, often futuristic, storyworlds.
 In some, the Frankenstein origin story offers an attractive opportunity for the main character – often a time traveller – to insert himself into Shelley’s legend.
 This has the added effect of transforming the inserted character into a kind of viewer surrogate – someone who already knows the larger story and can predict its progression.
 Again, such adaptations tend to depict Shelley as an object of idolisation and sexual attraction for a more modern, male character, who is inevitably a fan of Frankenstein.
 This constructs Shelley as a celebrity author within the text as well as paratextually.

-Frankenstein Unbound (Corman US 1990), based on Brian Aldiss 1973 sf novel of the same name, marks Shelley’s last appearance on the big screen for nearly three decades.
-Scientist Joe Buchanan (John Hurt) travels from through a tear in time and space created by his own failed experiments from 2030 to 1817.
+Frankenstein Unbound (Corman US 1990), based on Brian Aldiss’s 1973 sf novel of the same name, marks Shelley’s last appearance on the big screen for nearly three decades.
+Scientist Joe Buchanan (John Hurt) travels from 2030 to 1817 through a tear in time and space created by his own failed experiments.
 Emerging in Geneva, he meets Victor Frankenstein (Raul Julia) and his creature (Nick Brimble), who has helped his creator to continue his monstrous experiments.
 Joe, suffering the consequences of his own brush with hubris, determines to stop them.
 He attends the trial of Justine Moritz (Catherine Corman), another character from Shelley’s novel, and there meets Mary Godwin (Bridget Fonda).
 The villagers identify her as ‘Byron’s mistress’, but Joe is a great admirer of Frankenstein and realises that she is the future Mary Shelley.
 In this adaptation, then, Shelley’s inspiration comes not from a series of ghost stories, but from real-life events unfolding in Geneva.
 This ‘based on a true story’ revelation is a common trope in time-travel adaptations, allowing original characters (often men) from other storyworlds to assume ownership or authority over past texts and events.

 Despite Mary Godwin’s early appearance in the film, she plays a relatively minor role in the narrative.
 She serves two key purposes, enabling the film to make Frankenstein’s themes and context explicit to uninitiated viewers, and becoming Joe’s love interest.
 Taking her on a drive in his futuristic car, he reveals that he is a scientist from the future and an avid fan of the book she will someday write.
-Fearful of learning too much about her own work and future, Mary chooses not to accompany him on his mission to stop Frankenstein – although she does it by sleeping with him, citing her belief in ‘free love’.
-Again, Mary serves as an inspiration or muse in a way that directly objectifies her, rather than elevating her as a great author in her own right, and she is sf’s ‘mother’ only in that she brings the seed of a male character’s genius to fruition.
+Fearful of learning too much about her own work and future, Mary chooses not to accompany him on his mission to stop Frankenstein – but she does sleep with him, citing her belief in ‘free love’.
+Again, Mary serves as an inspiration or muse in a way that directly objectifies her, rather than elevating her as a great author in her own right.
+She is sf’s ‘mother’ only in that she brings the seed of a male character’s genius to fruition.

 Given that the film speaks very little about the actual work of authorship, or the details of Shelley’s novel, Joe’s infatuation with Mary is more clearly attributable to her physical attractiveness.
 Aldiss’s source novel also paints Shelley in this light, focusing not on her artistic genius but her solemn beauty: